 This technique has become a critical tool for protecting homes, businesses, and even national monuments when a wildfire is approaching.
 The goal is to create a barrier that reflects the immense heat from the fire and prevents tiny, wind-blown embers from lodging in vulnerable areas like vents, eaves, and window frames.
 Professional firefighters and the US Forest Service have relied on this technology for decades to safeguard critical structures, and it’s a proven method for giving a building its best chance of survival.

-How Fire Wrapping Fits into a Protection Plan
+How a Fire Shield Fits into Your Wildfire Plan

 Fire wrapping isn’t a standalone solution, but it’s a powerful component of a comprehensive wildfire defense strategy.
 The first line of defense is always creating defensible space—clearing flammable vegetation and materials away from your home.
 However, even with excellent defensible space, a structure is still vulnerable to the incredible radiant heat a wildfire produces and the blizzard of embers that can travel for miles.